 The Department of History and Political Science

-The Department of History and Political Science provides students with the tools necessary to function as responsible and productive members of their communities.
+The Department of History and Political Science provides you with the tools necessary to function as responsible and productive community members.

 Special academic opportunities include working with faculty one-on-one on research projects during the summer, in independent studies during the academic year, and in a two-semester senior Honors program.
-The faculty in the department also encourages off-campus study, whether in the Washington, D.C. area or in another country.
+The faculty in the department also encourages off-campus study, whether in the Washington, D.C. area or another country!

 Honors in History and Political Science